USCiLab/cereal/_includes/main.markdown

 light-weight, and easy to extend - it has no external dependencies and can be easily bundled with other code or used standalone.

+<span class="label label-warning">Important!</span>
+cereal is currently under heavy development.
+It is recommended that you use the `develop` branch from github if you experience any issues.
+A 1.0 version will be released soon.

 ---

 ## xCEREAL comes with full support for C++11